A selection of published articles on food and the people who cook, eat and serve.

 Direction, Production & Script | Victoria Bouloubasis

-Produced for Feet in 2 Worlds, as well as part of my master's thesis work.
+Produced for Feet in 2 Worlds; also part of my master's thesis work.